Snacks for People With Diabetes: 12 Expert Tips for Healthy Snacking

-The danger of snacks is that they can become like an extra meal.
-Here are some tips to keep your snacks from going overboard.
+The danger of snacks for people with diabetes is that they can become like an extra meal.
+Here are some expert tips for healthy snacking.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.